-Amy Reading grew up in Pennsylvania and Washington state.
-She worked for three years in book publishing before leaving to go to graduate school.
-She received her Ph.D. in American studies from Yale in 2007.
+I grew up in Pennsylvania and Washington State and went to college in Portland, Oregon.
+I worked for three years in scholarly book publishing and then went to graduate school.
+I received my PhD in American studies from Yale in 2007.

 My first book, The Mark Inside, began when I discovered Frank Norfleet’s too-good-to-be-true story of going undercover into the Big Con.
 It struck me as the perfect tale on which to hang a history of American economic development as driven by fraud and speculation.
 I started the book as soon as I left academia, at the exact moment that the con game of subprime housing threatened to crash the economy.
 The Mark Inside was published by Knopf in March 2012 and the Vintage paperback in 2013.

 My overriding interest is using story and creative narrative form to convey argument and analysis.
 I am in interested in stories from 19th and 20th century American history that revise our conventional understanding of literature, markets, and women's participation in both.

 That's not true.
 My overriding interest is reading, and I write because I read.